Seanny123/seanaubin.github.io/content/post/2015-08-15-Debugging-Your-Thoughts-with-Mind-Maps.md

 categories = ["Psychology", "Mindmaps", "Unsolicited Advice"]
 +++

-In this post, I'm going to give a quick overview of Cognitive Behaviour Therapy (CBT) and how it can be used with mind-maps to eliminate unhelpful thought patterns.
-In a way, this is just like debugging your brain like it’s a computer program.
+This post gives a quick overview of Cognitive Behaviour Therapy (CBT) and how it can be used with mind-maps to eliminate unhelpful thought patterns.
+In a way, this is just like debugging your brain as if it’s a computer program.
 Somewhere in your computer code, there’s something that is causing unpleasantness.
-This post will show you how to find the source of this and fixing it.
+This post will show you a technique to locate the source of unpleasentness and fix it.

 ## Cognitive Behaviour Therapy